Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-The phrase best hiking umbrellas might bring to mind a summer shower, with hikers striding along muddy trails sporting colorful "bumbershoots".
+The phrase "best hiking umbrellas" might bring to mind a warm summer shower, with hikers striding along muddy trails sporting colorful "bumbershoots".

-But picture this: A hot, sun exposed trail through rocks and arroyos and a hiker using a hiking umbrella to protect head, face and upper body from excessive amounts of ultraviolet radiation.
+A hiker on a hot, sun exposed trail winding through rocks and arroyos can use a hiking umbrella to protect head, face and upper body from excessive amounts of ultraviolet radiation.

 Or imagine a snow squall that catches a hiker by surprise.
 Hiking umbrella to the rescue!